Best daily deals

 The Shokz OpenRun bone conduction headphones in red next to a pack of cards, mini Altoids tin, and mini Swiss Army Knife.

-The OpenRun has little arches that contour around and over your ears.
+The OpenRun have little arches that contour around and over your ears.

-Using the Shokz OpenRun is similar to other Bluetooth headphones and you must manually pair it to your phone to get started.
-How you wear the OpenRun is what differentiates it from your standard wireless headphones and earbuds.
+Using the Shokz OpenRun is similar to other Bluetooth headphones; you must manually pair it to your phone to get started.
+How you wear the OpenRun differentiates it from your standard wireless headphones and earbuds.

 At first glance, you could easily mistake the OpenRun for typical neckband earbuds where you place the rounded pieces into your ear canals.
-If you do this, you’ll be uncomfortable and your music won’t sound good.
+If you do this, you’ll be uncomfortable, and your music won’t sound good.
 To wear these bone conduction headphones properly, you need to rest the earbud-shaped pieces on your cheekbones, just in front of your ears.
-A gentle degree of headband tension keeps the OpenRun in place atop your cheekbones.
+A gentle degree of headband tension keeps the OpenRun in place.
 With the malleable band that connects the earpieces and runs behind your head, this Shokz headset should suit most noggin shapes.

 For general wear, I find the OpenRun comfortable, but things get a bit tricky when I don my glasses.
 Adding a mask to the equation makes for an uncomfortable affair that would likely be worse if I grew out my hair.
 Another issue with bone conduction headphones generally is that placement greatly affects audio clarity, and I rarely nail it on the first try.
 When I do get both sound pieces aligned on my cheekbones, they move out of place when I talk or chew, which means sound quality is ultimately inconsistent.
 Things can go from “good” to “okay” to “bad” and back to “good” all within a minute.